joschi36/rancher_presentation/slides.md

 ---

 ## Demo
- - Centos 7 - Digital Ocean
+ - CoreOS - Google Compute Engine
  - <a href=":8080/static/infrastructure/hosts" target=new>demo</a>
+ - $500 credit for GCE (https://cloud.google.com/compute/) use code "docker2015"
 ---

 ##Future of Rancher?